-Let your kids enjoy chess games at Maplewood Summer Day Camp.
+Let your kids enjoy day camp fun at Maplewood Summer Day Camp.
 Experienced staff will keep your child both safe and busy with arts and crafts, games, water sports, gymnastics and more.
 Visit the site at http://maplewoodyearround.com/summer-camp/summer-camp-activities/ to see the fun your child will have at Maplewood Summer Day Camp.